ioerror404/CodeArchive/README.md

 # CodeArchive
-This repository contains simple codes like charcount program.
+This repository contains simple codes like charcount or Binary-To-Decimal.